DanyMariaLee/parking-violations-pipeline/README.md

 `top-k-results` is a configurable parameter for our queries (Most common reasons of all violation (Top-k))

 ## After setup
 Now we have all configurations and ready to run.
-If you want to run right from intellij you need to open running config for the app and click on `Include dependencies with "Provided" scope` for each running object
+If you want to run right from intellij you need to open running pv.view.config for the app and click on `Include dependencies with "Provided" scope` for each running object
 [![N|Solid](./docs/include_provided.png)](https://nodesource.com/products/nsolid)

 Now we can run: